jsirex/itgmachine/README.md

   way).
 Now your phone is an old-gold modem connected to Internet.
 At least it works for Android
 - You have configured Internet access somehow

+*HINT: If you connected with Android or cabel just type `dhclient` to setup network.
+It requires only before you get your network manager.*